maalvikabhat/agent-based-ant-colony/reports/draft_report.md

 ### Results & Interpretation
 Our first task was to visualize how ants' nests become populated over time.
 In the image below, you can see how different locations are being populated by the ants at different rates.
-The red line identifies the growing colony that the ant has identified as a good future home
+The red line identifies the growing colony that the ant has identified as a good future home.
+The other locations are shown to lessen in population as the ants are emigrating.

 <img src="https://github.com/maalvikabhat/agent-based-ant-colony/blob/main/nest_population_over_time.png">